notadevasian/Rust-Discord-Link/README.md

-WebSocket Client Extension - Plugin Hooks Documentation
+# WebSocket Client Extension - Plugin Hooks Documentation

-Overview
+## Overview

-The WebSocket Client Extension provides several hooks that your plugins can implement to handle WebSocket events.
-These hooks are automatically called when specific WebSocket events occur.
+<ins>The WebSocket Client Extension provides several hooks that your plugins can implement to handle WebSocket events.
+These hooks are automatically called when specific WebSocket events occur.</ins>

 Available Hooks

-OnWebSocketConnected
+### OnWebSocketConnected

 Called when a WebSocket connection is successfully established.
 Parameters: